tst-git/Tasklist/README.md

 # Supported Operating Systems
 - Android

+# Presentation video
+Video can be found from YouTube with the key "xoOQdzoV1Bk" (direct address: https://www.youtube.com/watch?v=xoOQdzoV1Bk).

 # Download
 Open Android Studio and select from the main menu VCS > Get from Version Control... > and enter to
 URL: https://github.com/tst-git/Tasklist.
 Then press Clone.